 Recently, our firm's Calgary office completed a review of

-M&A themes and deal terms in the oil and gas sector for the
+M&A themes and deal terms in the oil and gas sector from

-first half of 2014.
-This study contains a list of oil and gas
+January 1 to December 31, 2014.
+This study contains a list of oil

-M&A transactions over the six month period, a review of key
+and gas M&A transactions over the full year period, a review of

 transaction, an analysis of the timelines and a numerical analysis

 of key deal terms.
 A few key themes emerged from our review.

 The period started upbeat, with a rebound in activity confirmed

 by almost as many deals announced in H1 2014 as all of 2013.
 But

 the party was short-lived, with eroding market conditions undoing

 several transactions late in the year.
 The announcement of one of